sastraxi/w8d3-lecture/README.md

   * As a `User` I want to `remove my 2FA` because `my phone is now in tiny pieces`
 * the why contains context that's easy going to forget (and you're going to)
   * read the above examples without the catalyst
-* what should be done first?
-  *
-* does this feel like a waste of time?
-  * remember, programs only do exactly what we tell them to do
-  * if we can't figure it out, we ca
-  * misunderstand purpose and you'll have to re-write
 * they are a window into how well your group agrees on product vision
 * try force-ranking using a tool like [Trello](https://trello.com)
   * start from the most-important feature and scan down